pluget/todo/Services.md

 	- [ ] Version to Semantic Versioning
 		- !BLOCKER!
 Only works with OpenAI Davinci model, which is too expensive!
 		- Try gpt3.5 chat model
+		- Maybe use trained NER model
 - [ ] Repository services v1.4
-	- [ ] Calculate difference between packages to make updates smaller in size
+	- [ ] ?
+Calculate difference between packages to make updates smaller in size
 		- Similarly to Steam update process / Delta RPM
 		- Is it a good idea?
-I mean seems cool, but at the same time, it would be hard to implement, and to maintain.
+I mean it seems cool, but at the same time, it would be hard to implement, and to maintain.
 	- [ ] Rewrite parts of services, with performance in mind.